 Ever heard of the Independent Republic of Užupis?

 Užupis, a district of Vilnius’ Old Town in Lithuania (one of three Baltic States and the geographical centre of Europe), isn’t as well-known as the famous indie districts of Freetown Christiania in Copenhagen or Montmartre in Paris, which Užupis is often compared to.
 But what it lacks for in fame it makes up for in uniqueness.
 And if free thought, bohemian vibes, a laid-back atmosphere and smart jokes appeal to you, then a visit to this little-known district should be in your travel plans.
-To inspire those travels, we asked our local Vilnius partners and tour guides, Kestas Lukoskinas and Vilija Dovydenaite, what the Republic of Užupis means to them.
+To inspire those travels, we asked local Vilnius tour guides, Kestas Lukoskinas and Vilija Dovydenaite, what the Republic of Užupis means to them.

 “Even before you cross the river into Užupis, you feel something different, joyful and surprising is awaiting you out there,” says Kestas (he also happens to be the Minister of Tourism for the Republic of Užupis!).
 “It’s more laidback, more relaxed.”